NIFTy-PPL/J-UBIK/paper/paper.md

 a mixture of overlapping signal components with non-trivial correlation structures that need to be separated.

-UBIK as the universal Bayesian imaging kit, uses Bayesian statistics to facilitate the reconstruction of these complex signals, whether in astronomy or in other areas such as medical imaging, from multi-instrument data.
-UBIK is based on the theory of information field theory [@Ensslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and JAX-based version of NIFTy [@Arras:2019].
+J-UBIK as the JAX-accelerated universal Bayesian imaging kit, uses Bayesian statistics to facilitate the reconstruction of these complex signals, whether in astronomy or in other areas such as medical imaging, from multi-instrument data.
+J-UBIK is based on the theory of information field theory [@Ensslin:2013] and on the according software package NIFTy.re [@Edenhofer:2024], which is an accelerated and JAX-based version of NIFTy [@Arras:2019].
 According to this, it uses a prior model , which describes the prior assumptions before we have any further knowledge from